carpentries/lesson-development-training/episodes/formative-assessment.md

 **Formative assessments** are applied throughout a course and with several different purposes: they provide a way to move [new information from working memory to long-term memory](https://carpentries.github.io/instructor-training/05-memory.html#using-formative-assessment-to-support-memory-consolidation); they can inform instructors' decisions about how to modify instruction to better promote learning; they also inform learners about changes they may need to make to improve their learning.
 Ideally, they should be used often (e.g. after every 15-20 minutes of teaching), providing opportunities to instructors to change pace and refocus learners’ attention.
 For short courses, formative assessments are usually more valuable and easier to implement in practice than summative assessments - they need not be complex or time-consuming, just informative enough about learning for both instructors and learners.

-The most effective way to test learner understanding and progress is to do such assessments in class - they engage all learners and allow instructors to check learners' confidence with the content and its delivery, can help you deal with any potential misunderstandings as soon as they arise, and maximise the value of workshop for everyone.
-Such formative assessments also help with *metacognition* - the awareness a learner has that they are succeeding in learning something new.
+The most effective way to test learner understanding and progress is to do such assessments in class - they engage all learners and allow instructors to check learners' confidence with the content and its delivery, can help you deal with any potential misunderstandings as soon as they arise, and maximise the value of the workshop for everyone.
+Such formative assessments also help with *metacognition* - the awareness a learner has about how their learning is progressing.

 Any instructional tool that generates feedback and is used in a formative way to check for learners' understanding can be described as “formative assessment”.
 For example,

-- **checking in** - gauging learners’ satisfaction and understanding using agreed signals (e.g. raising different coloured post-it/sticky notes or [Zoom reactions](https://coderefinery.github.io/manuals/zoom-mechanics/#reactions) to indicate that the pace is too fast/slow, that they completed/have not completed an exercise).
+- **checking in** - gauging learners’ satisfaction and understanding using agreed signals (e.g. raising different coloured post-it/sticky notes or [Zoom reactions](https://coderefinery.github.io/manuals/zoom-mechanics/#reactions) to indicate that the pace is too fast/slow, or that they completed/have not completed an exercise).
 - **group or collaborative discussions** - raising questions for discussion among the group.
 For example, **think, pair, share**, where learners _think_ individually about an answer to a question, _pair_ up with a classmate to discuss their answer, and then _share_ out the consensus they came to with the class.
 - **problem-solving or diagnostic exercises** - setting (coding or non-coding) challenges for learners to tackle, testing comprehension of a subject and diagnosing any forming misconceptions (e.g. via multiple choice questions).
-- **individual (guided) reflections** at the end of a session to help process what was learned, for example asking learners to write down, draw, or diagram (concept map) things they learned, noting how things relate to one another or connect with previous knowledge, things they want to know more about and any questions they still have.
+- **individual (guided) reflections** at the end of a session to help process what was learned, for example asking learners to write down, draw, or diagram things they learned, noting how things relate to one another or connect with previous knowledge, things they want to know more about, and any questions they still have.

 Many other formative assessment tools can be found in Briggs’ list of ["21 ways to check for student understanding"](https://www.opencolleges.edu.au/informed/features/21-ways-to-check-for-student-understanding/) or Edutopia's ["56 Examples of Formative Assessment"](https://www.edutopia.org/groups/assessment/250941).